gianpierodiblasi/LogicalCircuit/README.md

 {
   "width": 800, "//": "the canvas width (default: 800)",
   "height": 600, "//": "the canvas height (default: 600)",
+  "bezierConnector": false,
-  "bezierConnector": false, "//": "true to connect the object by means of a bezier curve, false otherwise (default: false)", "showOperatorType": false, "//": "true to show the operator type, false otherwise (default: false)", "interactive": false, "//": "true to set the interactive mode (it is possibile to test in real time the logical circuits), false otherwise (default: false)"
+  "//": "true to connect the object by means of a bezier curve, false otherwise (default: false)", "showOperatorType": false,
+  "//": "true to show the operator type, false otherwise (default: false)", "interactive": false,
+  "//": "true to set the interactive mode (it is possibile to test in real time the logical circuits)," "//": "false otherwise (default: false)"
 }
 ```
 #### methods